grafana/grafana/docs/sources/panels-visualizations/visualizations/state-timeline/index.md

 The data is converted as follows:

-{{< figure src="/static/img/docs/state-timeline-panel/state-timeline-with-two-timestamps.png" max-width="1025px" alt="A state timeline panel with two time columns showing the status of two servers" >}}
+{{< figure src="/static/img/docs/state-timeline-panel/state-timeline-with-two-timestamps.png" max-width="1025px" alt="A state timeline visualization with two time columns showing the status of two servers" >}}

 If your query results aren't in a table format like the preceding examples, especially for time-series data, you can apply specific [transformations](https://stackoverflow.com/questions/68887416/grafana-state-timeline-panel-with-values-states-supplied-by-label) to achieve this.